cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 The 4th example is clearly just a regular attribute passing.
 It is named `action` but could be named `weasel` and would be exactly the same, just a string.

 The 1st line is a bit more fuzzy.
-That line is telling ember to invoke the "sayHi" action when the button is clicked. **Why doesn't it qualify as a closure action?**
+That line is telling Ember to invoke the "sayHi" action when the button is clicked. **Why doesn't it qualify as a closure action?**

-We have to start explaining that the `action` helper is overloaded and depending on which context is used it does entirely different things.
+We have to start by explaining that the `action` helper is overloaded and, depending on which context it is used in, it does entirely different things.